Harrow RFC: History/Background

-Founded in 1891 Harrow RFC has been a constant presence in the community and a successful rugby club for players of all ages.
-The club has been at Grove Field, Wood Lane, Stanmore since 1953 and continues to attract members, supporters and players from the Harrow, Pinner, Edgware, Bushey and Watford region.
-The foremost club in the area, Harrow RFC is a well established member of the community and community rugby.
+Founded in 1891, Harrow RFC has been based at Grove Field, Wood Lane, Stanmore, since 1953.
+It draws members and players from the Harrow, Pinner, Edgware, Bushey and Watford areas.

 Harrow RFC is a Partner Club with Saracens.
 Players enjoy close contact including training with some of the game's leading players.

 Harrow RFC has 15 teams competing in all age groups from Under 7 to Veterans.
 The Harrow 1st XV plays in the RFU London & SE Division in the London North West 3 Division.

-Harrow RFC promotes high standards of Safety, Conduct and Coaching.
-The commitment to the all-volunteer club is such that the club has achieved the highest level of recognition for sports clubs.
+Harrow RFC promotes high standards of safety, conduct, and coaching.
+As an all-volunteer club, it has achieved the highest level of recognition awarded to sports clubs in the United Kingdom.

-Sponsors of Harrow RFC receive widespread recognition from the 300+ players, over 1000 members, supporters and parents and visiting teams throughout the 9 month rugby season as well as the benefit of supporting one of the leading community sports clubs in the whole region.
+Sponsors of Harrow RFC receive recognition from the 300+ players, over 1000 members, supporters and parents and visiting teams throughout the 9 month rugby season as well as the benefit of supporting one of the community sports clubs in the region.